xiaoxiaoerbao/LAIDP/README.md

 ### Genotype file

-Please note that the current version of the software only accepts haploid VCF files and does not allow missing genotype data.
-If you have diploid sample data, please first perform phasing and imputation using software such as Beagle, and then split the data into haploid format.
-We apologize for any inconvenience and appreciate your understanding.
+Attention: the current version only suitable for haploid VCF files without missing genotype data.
+For diploid sample data, please first perform phasing and imputation with Beagle or other software, then split the data into haploid format.
+Sorry for the inconvenience and appreciate your understanding.

 ### Taxa group file